fotahub/fotahub-device-sdk-esp32/docs/getting-started/thingshadow.md

 3. Flash the firmware binary that has resulted from building the example to your board.

-   If you have used Docker and `mind` to build the firmware binary, you will notice that two new scripts, namely `flash.bat`/`flash.sh` and `erase.bat`/`erase.sh` have been created along the way.
+   If you have used Docker and `bind` to build the firmware binary, you will notice that two new scripts, namely `flash.bat`/`flash.sh` and `erase.bat`/`erase.sh` have been created along the way.
 Use the first one to flash the firmware binary to your board and provide the serial port it is connected to as argument:

 **Windows:**
 ```bat